 I have passed several Microsoft MCP exams (Microsoft Certified Professional) along with COMPTIA A+ and was Admin certified for SCO Unix and Mandrake Linux.
 I have exposure to SUSE, Ubuntu, Solaris, CentOS, BASH).
 I worked initially as an “Engineer” for an ISP, doing general stuff like configuring routers, building and installing new PCs and generally any of the “grunt” stuff like running Ethernet cables in the Data Centre and on customer premises.
 I moved on to working in the data centre looking after servers.
 I then got a job as a “Regional Support Analyst” for a large construction company (company car and doubled my salary).
 I had a smile on face pretty much all of the time, I had a (very well) paid hobby 🙂

-Over the years I have helped people from the complete beginner’s stage to being quite competent by preparing tutorials and email advice but this site will be mostly about helping yourself to keep your PC safe especially when using the “Internet”.
-Hopefully I’ll be giving you the “tools” (knowledge) to make this possible and I don’t mind admitting there will be links to products that will pay me commission if you buy anything; this will help fund the cost of providing this site so I don’t feel any remorse on that 🙂
+Over the years I have helped people from the complete beginner’s stage to them becoming quite competent by preparing tutorials and email advice but this site will be mostly giving you the information so you can help yourself to keep your PC safe especially when using the “Internet”.
+Hopefully I’ll be giving you the “tools” (knowledge) to make this possible. 🙂